samueljmello/cloudwatch-logging/README.md

 ---

+## Pre-Requisites
+- AWS CLI
+  - And a valid profile configured (see [configuring aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))
+- Terminal with Curl (bash, etc.)

+---

 ## Deploying
-The process of deploying uses the AWS CLI with the following commands.
+The process of deploying is that of any other CloudFormation template ([see "getting started" documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html)) and uses the AWS CLI with the following commands.

 First, a CloudFormation package must be created with: